Contact

 • the refinement or crosslinking of plastics,

-• the refinement of semiconductors.
+• the irradiation of power semiconductors.

 VIDEO: PRINCIPLE OF electron radiation